Yoram Kaniuk: Biography

-At the age of 17, Kaniuk joined the Palmach.
-In 1948, during the War of Independence, he was shot in the legs by an Englishman in a keffiyeh.
-He was treated at Mount Sinai Hospital in New York.
+Kaniuk attended Tichon Hadash high school in Tel Aviv.
+In 1947, at the age of 17, Kaniuk joined the Palmach.
+In 1948, during the War of Independence, he took part in several battles and was shot in the legs by an Englishman in a keffiyeh, but then the Englishman rescued him and he was treated at the British Mount Sinai Hospital.

 In 1958 while living in the USA, Kaniuk married Miranda Baker, a Christian woman, and returned to Israel with her.
 They had two daughters, Aya and Naomi.

+Kaniuk was an anti-war activist who advocated for a peaceful solution to the Israeli–Palestinian conflict.

-Kaniuk died of cancer on June 8, 2013 at the age of 83.
+Kaniuk died of cancer on June 8, 2013, at the age of 83.
 After his death, his body was donated to science.

 Civil status

-In May 2011, Kaniuk petitioned the Israeli Interior Ministry to change his religion status from "Jewish" to "religiously unclassified."
-The petition came after the birth of his grandson, Omri, who was registered as being "unclassified" due to not being Jewish under the Halakhic definition used by Israeli civil law.
-He cited the fact that his child and infant grandson, because they are descended from a mixed Jewish/Christian marriage, are legally "unclassified", and his desire not to belong to a "Jewish Iran" or "what is today called the religion of Israel."
+In May 2011, Kaniuk petitioned the Israeli Interior Ministry to change his religion status from "Jewish" to "no religion".
+The petition came after the birth of his grandson, Omri, who was registered as having "no religion" due to not being Jewish under the Halakhic definition used by Israeli civil law.
+He cited the fact that his child and infant grandson, because they are descended from a mixed Jewish/Christian marriage, are legally unclassified in terms of religion, and his desire not to belong to a "Jewish Iran" or "what is today called the religion of Israel."
+On September 27, 2011, judge Gideon Ginat of the Tel Aviv District Court approved his petition and ordered the change of his record of religion to "no religion" in his record in the Population Administration Register.
+The Rabbinate retained a veto over his status.